Kubang Kerian: Transportation

+Infrastructure

+Education

+The Universiti Sains Malaysia (USM), Health Campus is located here.
+This campus is also referred to as USM Health Campus.
+The campus houses 3 schools - the School of Medical Sciences, the School of Dentistry and the School of Health Sciences.
+A 760-bed teaching hospital is located on campus.
+This is the Hospital Universiti Sains Malaysia (HUSM).

+Markets and eateries

 Kubang Kerian has become a new economic hub for Kelantan.
 The setup of the USM Health Campus in Kubang Kerian since 1983 has attracted other businesses to move to Kubang Kerian, which help to boost the economy of Kubang Kerian.
-Kubang Kerian now has a fresh market, daily night markets, Friday night market, Monday night market, several fresh chicken slaughter outlets, few photoshops, 2 pharmacies, 2 bookshops, 1 shoe shop, many beauty shops and many eateries such as bakeries, KFC, Domino's, Pizza Hut, Subway, D'Klasik, One Stop Kopitiam and Prima House.
+Kubang Kerian now has a fresh market, daily night markets, Friday night market, Monday night market, several fresh chicken slaughter outlets, few photoshops, 2 pharmacies, 2 bookshops, 1 shoe shop, many beauty shops and many eateries such as bakeries, KFC, McDonald's, Domino's, Pizza Hut, Subway, OldTown White Coffee and Me'nate Steak Hub.

+Accommodations

 There are also several places to stay in Kubang Kerian which helps a lot of people getting their stay there, whether it is for hospital needs or tourism.
 There are a lot of emerging new budget hotels and inns which are available across the road from Hospital Universiti Sains Malaysia (HUSM).
 Some of the renowned hotel among them are Bintang Square Hotel and 3-stars Al Khatiri Hotel.
 There is also residential suite named Anjung Vista which lies between 2 traffic lights in Kubang Kerian and on the same road to HUSM.

+Shopping

 There are many places to shop for food, batik, scarves, toiletries etc., at Kubang Kerian Square in Kubang Kerian.
 Mydin is located across the major junction into HUSM.
 It offers goods at affordable prices for families and students on small budgets.

+Banks

 Banks are nearby Mydin and along the road parallel to the trunk road passing in front of HUSM.
 They include Maybank, Bank Islam, Bank Rakyat, BSN, and CIMB.

+Internet centres

-Internet centres here are TM and Digi.
+Internet centres here are managed by TM and CelcomDigi.

+Houses of worship

-Being a Muslim-majority area, Kubang Kerian has many mosques, but no churches or temples.
+Being a Muslim-majority area, Kubang Kerian has many mosques than churches and temples.
 The largest mosque is the al-Sultan Ismail Petra Mosque, which is 5 minutes from USM.

-Every year, due to new intake of students, parents flock the area during the September student intake.
-However, the interview session for intake of Universiti Sains Malaysia occurs around May annually.
-Thus, parents and students are advised to make early reservations for a place to stay in Kubang Kerian - at the inns, apartments and local guest house.
-There are also homestays in Kubang Kerian area.